 “Blessed are the dead which die in the Lord from henceforth; Yes saith the Spirit, that they may rest from their labors; and their works do follow them”

-That sounds like we have ample warning and realize, Jesus is standing on the earth at that time.
+Well, to me that sounds like we have ample warning and realize, Jesus is standing on the earth at that time.
 That should give us strength at our time of decision knowing he is physically near!

-Going on further in that chapter the very next verses (14-16) describe the harvest of the righteous.
-That appears like it’s not really a long time the mark goes on.
-But then again, this is John and don’t believe anybody is certain of the order of Revelation.
+It appears like it’s not really a long time the mark goes on.
+But then again, this is John and don’t believe anybody is 100% certain of the order of Revelation.

 And what about those bowls?
 They don’t need to be in the 7 years and there are two reasons for that.
 For the first, look right after the 6th seal and we have an angel and seven thunders speaking.
 The angel lifted up his hand and swore in Rev 10:6 (KJV) “…by him that liveth forever…that there should be time(Chronos) no more“.
 (See footnote) The second reason is at the beginning of the 7th trumpet the seventh angel says in Rev 11:15 (KJV) ” The kingdoms of this world are become the kingdoms of our Lord and his Christ: and he shall reign for ever and ever.”
 (I caught myself singing Handel’s Hallelujah Chorus) Other translations read “has become”.
 This is it!
 The end of the 7 years!
 Jesus has taken total reign of the kingdoms at the start of the millennium.
 Jesus now starts to quickly clean house by pouring out the bowls of wrath.
+This 7th trumpet was the “Last day” that Martha spoke of.

 Another interesting thing to point out in this section is something that happens after the 6th trumpet Rev 10:7.
 I’ll wait to discuss that passage until section #7 — Thief in the night because it relates that subject directly.